-Long-term disability insurance (including the EAP) is offered at no cost to the employee.
+Employees meeting the benefits eligibility guidelines will be automatically enrolled in long-term disability insurance at no cost to the employee.

-VOLUNTARY SHORT-TERM DISABILITY
+VOLUNTARY SHORT-TERM DISABILITY INSURANCE

 Catholic schools in the Diocese of Wilmington must offer voluntary short-term disability insurance to all eligible employees.